TheRealJim1/documentation/content/applications/general/email_communication/email_template.rst

 If the website application isn't installed, the web.base.url key will always be the default parameter used to generate all the links.

-It’s important to know that this key can only have a single value, meaning that in a multi-website/company database environment, even if you have a specific domain name for each website, the links generated to share a document or within a transactional email might remain the same, whatever the website/company related to the sending of the email/document.
+It's important to know that this key can only have a single value, meaning that in a multi-website/company database environment, even there is a specific domain name for each website, the links generated to share a document or within a transactional email may remain the same, whatever the website/company related to the sending of the email/document.

 This is not always the case as some Odoo applications have a link established in the database with